 Basically, you want to project your body and surfboard forward while lift gliding over the foam ball.
 A 60/40 weight back/front foot ratio will be enough.

 Foam climbing is one of most underrated maneuvers in surfing.
 If you are able to master it, your rides will definitely be longer and better.
-Give it a go by training in waist-to-chest waves, or right after a close-out.
+Give it a go by training in waist-to-chest-high waves, or right after a close-out.

 Discover the best advanced surfing tips and techniques.